DrJessop/yoga-pose/app/Tutorial.md

 #### full_inference.py

 The main workhorse for this task is the VideoPose3D library <sup><a href='#ref1'>1</a></sup>.

-/* TODO: Have full setup instructions at the very BEGINNING of the tutorial There is a script in the root folder of this repository called /setup/videopose_setup.py.
-This script will clone the VideoPose3D repository and install Detectron2.
-Afterwards, the Detectron2 model will have to be downloaded (https://dl.fbaipublicfiles.com/video-pose-3d/pretrained_h36m_detectron_coco.bin) and placed into /YogaPose3D/checkpoint.
-*/

 There are step by step instructions in https://github.com/facebookresearch/VideoPose3D/blob/master/INFERENCE.md on how to run VideoPose3D on a sample video, however the process needs to be automated for this app.

 This script is broken into four components, in order: